Murillo/Getting-Repositories-Data-from-GitHub/README.md

 e.g., https://api.github.com/search/repositories?q=Specification-Patternin:name&sort=stars&order=desc
 ```

-The public method (`get_information`) from `RepositoryInformation` class will receive a list of repositories URL and will set it individually for the private method.
+The public method (`get_information`) from the `RepositoryInformation` class will receive a list of repositories URL and will set it individually for the private method.
 When the process finishes, it will give back a dictionary list with information such as stars, forks,and watchers.

 ```python
 def get_information(self, repositories_url, paramenter = "full_name"):